Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Extreme regression

-Next result provides the Wasserstein consistency of the predictive distribution.
-This is important as it guarantees that predictions based on the posterior predictive distribution $\widehat{F}_n(\cdot|\bfx)$ is increasingly accurate for increasing sample size. \begin{theo} Assume that the conditions of Theorem \ref{theo:pred_wass} and \ref{theo:c(x)} are satisfied.
+where on the left-hand side we omit conditioning on $\boldsymbol{x}$ for brevity.
+Next result {establishes} the Wasserstein consistency of the predictive distribution.
+This is important as it guarantees that predictions based on the posterior predictive distribution $\widehat{F}_n^{\star}(\cdot\mid\bfx)$ are increasingly accurate for increasing sample size{, whatever is the value of $\bfx$ on $(0,1)^d$}. \begin{theorem} Assume that the conditions of Theorem \ref{theo:pred_wass} and \ref{theo:c(x)} are satisfied.
 Then, for all sequences $\varepsilon_n\to0$, satisfying $(kK/n)\varepsilon_n^2/\log(kK/n)\to \infty$ as $n\to\infty$, we have